CanonEllis/ML_SSTX/Labs/MLP_Assignment.md

 ## Submission:

-- Python scripts implementing each MLP (1-layer, 2-layer, 3-layer, and 4-layer) with clear comments.
+- Python notebook implementing each MLP (1-layer, 2-layer, 3-layer, and 4-layer) with clear comments.
 - A report with results for each MLP architecture, including training accuracy, validation accuracy, and any observations on how the model performance changes with more layers.
 - For the challenge question, include a discussion on how dropout regularization impacted your model's performance.